Laerinok/VS_ModsUpdater_v2/README.md

 max_backups = 3
 modlist_folder = Modlist
 ```
-* `backup_folder`: Name of the directory (created in the application directory by default) where mod backups will be stored. **You can also specify a full path if you wish to store backups elsewhere.**
+* `backup_folder`: Name of the directory where mod backups will be stored.
+If you use a simple name, it will be created at the default location (see table above). **You can also specify a full path to store backups elsewhere.**
 * `max_backups`: Maximum number of mod backups to keep.
 Older backups will be deleted when this limit is reached.
-* `modlist_folder`: Name of the directory (created in the application directory by default) where the mod lists in PDF and JSON format will be saved. **You can also specify a full path if you wish to save the lists elsewhere.**
+* `modlist_folder`: Name of the directory where the mod lists (PDF, JSON, HTML) will be saved.
+If you use a simple name, it will be created at the default location. **You can also specify a full path to save the lists elsewhere.**

 ```ini
 [ModsPath]